prody/ProDy-website/tutorials/signdy_tutorial/overview.rst

    reordered_gnms = gnms[new_so_indices, :]

-Compare with sequence and structural distances
+Comparing with sequence and structural distances
 -------------------------------------------------------------------------------

 The sequence distance is given by the (normalized) Hamming distance, which is